vitec-memorix/GeoReferencer/README.md

 ## Development setup
 --------------

-The development setup requires only docker & docker compose > 1.7 present on the system.
+The development setup requires only docker & docker-compose > 1.7 present on the system.
+You can install these tools via your package manager.
+On the Mac you can use docker toolbox or install the tools via brew.
+See https://docs.docker.com/ for more information regarding installing docker for your platform.

 It sets up 3 docker images - a webserver (with Gdal tools cli compiled & installed), an asset builder and a geoserver.